evanL7/2D-Arcade-Game/README.md

 # Group 3 Project

+## Game Description

+For more information, please refer to the [Phase 4 Report](Documents/Phase4Report.pdf).

+## Prerequisites

+Make sure you have Maven installed on your system before running the commands in this guide.
+You can check if Maven is installed by running `mvn -version` in your terminal.

 ## How to Run the Game

 1. Open the terminal and navigate to the `Code/project` directory.